pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 ```

 Even though I'd say that I "get" K at this point, I can't explain this line of
 code.
-Let's try to rewrite it in Q and break it up into mulitple sections:
+Let's try to rewrite it in Q and break it up into multiple sections:

 ```k
 / Some friendlier names for readability